Child Death

 Bury Council

-Concerns summary Safeguarding referrals were closed without parental contact, and referral information was not shared with other agencies due to data protection concerns.
+Concerns summary (AI summary) Safeguarding referrals were closed without parental contact, and referral information was not shared with other agencies due to data protection concerns.
 This practice potentially deprives social workers of vital context and undermines child protection.

 Alice Sloman